How long should a blog post be?

 Long posts only work when they're scannable: descriptive subheadings every 300 words or so, short paragraphs (40–80 words), a table or list where the content allows one, and an opening that answers the query before elaborating.
 A well-structured 1,500-word post outperforms an unstructured 3,000-word one on both rankings and reader completion.

-Blog post length by type
+Blog post length by job — conventions, not rules

 | News / update post | 300–600 words |